Casuarina cristata: Taxonomy

-The Dutch botanist Friedrich Anton Wilhelm Miquel described the belah in 1848, and it still bears its original name.
-It is called Muurrgu or Murrgu in the Yuwaalaraay dialect of the Gamilaraay language around Walgett in northwestern New South Wales.
-Belah is an aboriginal name; other common names include scaly-barked casuarina, scrub she-oak, billa, ngaree, bulloak and swamp oak.
+Casuarina cristata was first formally described in 1848 by Dutch botanist Friedrich Anton Wilhelm Miquel in his book Revisio critica Casuarinarum from specimens collected by Allan Cunningham near the Lachlan River.
+The specific epithet cristata means 'crested', possibly referring to the long, pointed bracteoles on the cones.
+The tree is called muurrgu or murrgu in the Yuwaalaraay dialect of the Gamilaraay language around Walgett in northwestern New South Wales.
+Other common names include scaly-barked casuarina, scrub she-oak, billa, ngaree, bulloak and swamp oak.